Buying a house with your partner

 - Are you both comfortable with the amenities around the house (shopping centres, schools, public transport)?

 Sometimes, these things aren’t considered until after moving in and can be a problem for couples later.

 Buying a house with your partner is an exciting time.
 Choosing which place is right for you comes down to a lot more than just the overall ‘look’ of the house.
 Pre-planning is also required to ensure you’re ready to live together and take on the responsibility of owning a home.
-If you and your partner are considering taking the next step, get in touch with one of our experts today.
+If you and your partner are considering taking the next step, get in touch with an Inovayt financial advisor today.